wiit-cloud/docs/docs/_managedk8s/FAQ/monitoring_logging/index.en.md

 - Set Up Prometheus and Grafana: For a complete metrics solution, deploy Prometheus and Grafana to monitor and visualize resource usage, custom metrics, and application performance.

-He can also access all logs/metrics endpoints even from the control plane.